rachel-ruiqi-zhang/rachel-ruiqi-zhang.github.io/content/Rachel's Site/My Working Experiences.md

+- **Freelance Transcription Specialist** - ElevenLabs (*Sep 2025 - present*)
+	- Produced and reviewed highly accurate transcripts for a range of content
+	- Followed specific formatting rules and timing standards to complete competitive tasks
+	- Strengthened attention to detail and commitment to linguistic accuracy
+	- Worked independently and delivered high-quality work on time

 - **Transcription & Data Quality Reviewer** – Andovar (_Dec 2024 –_ _Jan 2025_)
 	- Audited and refined AI-generated transcriptions for 864 minutes of video content, improving linguistic accuracy and contextual clarity for final client deliverables
 	- Rectified an average of 10 grammatical, terminological, and punctuation errors per video to ensure transcripts were publication-ready and met quality standards